gohryt/programming-languages-research/COMPILERS.md

 Gforth matters beyond Forth because it is one of the cleanest long-running laboratories for VM implementation techniques: direct/indirect threading hybrids, superinstruction formation, stack caching, and careful benchmarking.

-**Trade-offs:** the strongest documented open threaded engine — open source, ANS-oriented, and extremely instructive — but outrun by good commercial native-code Forths when absolute peak performance is the priority.
+Gforth is the strongest documented open threaded engine — open source, ANS-oriented, and extremely instructive — but outrun by good commercial native-code Forths when absolute peak performance is the priority.

 Source: https://gforth.org/manual/Performance.html and https://www.complang.tuwien.ac.at/forth/gforth/Docs-html/Dynamic-Superinstructions.html